01-edu/public/docs/event-management.md

 * **Capacity**
   * During the regitration, the capacity doesn't apply.
 When registration ends, we register the amount defined by the **capacity** to the event *(ordered by registration date)*.
-    * If someone unregister to the event, it release one place.
+    * If someone unregister to the event during a registration, it release one place.
-    * During registration duration, users can see if their place is provided or if they are in waiting list.
+    * During a registration, users can see if their place is guaranteed or if they are in waiting list.
-  * If the event has children which are event itself, the capacity of its children will be:
+  * If the event has children which are event themselves, they will use by default the capacity of the parent event if no capacity was defined on this child.
-    * The **capacity** set for each child object.
-    * Or the capacity of the parent event by default.
 * **Description** (facultative)
-  * It can be used to describe the subject of the event, or to add some practical informations: location, documents to provide, accessibility, etc.
+  * It can be used to describe the topic of the event, or to add some practical informations: location, documents to provide, accessibility, etc.

 #### Registration